ysoldak/HeadTracker/README.md

 - **SDA&SCL**: I2C communication pins, connect them to 128x32 SSD1306 screen

 ## Supported boards

+Listed boards are perfect for a head tracker project, since they have both **IMU** for orientation and **Bluetooth** for connectivity.

 **XIAO BLE Sense** is a tiny board with UF2 bootloader and SoftDevice (bluetooth driver) pre-flashed that makes it very easy to use.
 The board is relatively new and may be harder to find.
 Please pay attention and order "Sense" variant, it has IMU.